-Arizona's defense had its moments on Saturday.
-Read on for a look at who stood out in the scrimmage and more.
+Arizona's defense struggled on Saturday.
+Read on to see why, who stood out, and more.

 Fort Huachuca, ARIZ. - Arizona's defense struggled mightily on Saturday, as the offense moved the ball at will early on.
 There were a few injuries like Reggie Gilbert, Rob Hankins, and Jonathan McKnight, but the problems shown on Saturday go beyond that.

 Rich Rodriguez confirmed after the scrimmage that Tevin Hood was able to get a waiver and will be eligible to play immediately, which is a big deal because he is going to get plenty of reps.
 In fact, Hood had a few in which he played with the first-team defense and more than held his own.
 He was able to pick up a sack and seems to be one of the more physical defensive linemen that the Wildcats currently have.

 Walk-on freshman Shadow Williams got the start and although it is likely because Rob Hankins was out because of injury, Williams played well.
 He was in on a sack and seemed to be in the right place more often than not.
 Williams may not start the first game but with a lack of depth and talent, it would be a surprise if he did not play.

 It was disappointing to see a few players that ran with the last-team defense, which likely means they won't be playing much, if at all, this season.
 Willie Mobley continues to struggle in camp and he was joined by Dame Ndiaye and Lamar De Rego with the last-string.
 Whether or not these players can move up remains to be seen, but obviously they have work to do if that is going to happen.